KQM-git/TCL/characters/electro/beidou.md

 ### Bane of Evil

 During the duration of **Stormbreaker**, the Electro RES of surrounding opponents is decreased by 15%.

+* The range of this effect is extremely short at just over 1 abyss tile of range.
 {% endtab %}
 {% endtabs %}